Price Action Trading Strategies for 2021 - System, Patterns & Course

 Price Action Indicator

 Technical Analysis in the stock market starts with the analysis of ‘Price Action’ as the first step.
 Then it begins with many technical indicators as a supportive element to the price action.
-As the name suggests, any ‘Indicator’ gives the indication.
-But they don’t dictate the price.
-In fact, any changes in the price will cause variations in most of the indicators.

-It is widespread to hear many misconceptions about indicators in the stock market community.
-For example, many traders say ‘RSI is reached 30, which is an oversold zone, and hence the price will bounce back now’.
+For example, many traders say, ‘RSI is reached 30, which is an oversold zone, and hence the price will bounce back now’.
 But the price doesn’t know (or care) whether RSI has reached 30 or not, and it just does what it has to do!
 If the price shows more fall, then the RSI value will also fall (but relatively slow below 30).

-Hence, it is always better to give top priority to price action.
+It doesn't matter whether a trader uses a bar chart, line chart, point & figure chart, or Heiken-Ashi chart.
+It is always better to give top priority to price action.
 In fact, ‘Price’ is the topmost Price Action Indicator in the world of trading!

 What does a candlestick chart show?